 Therefore, Batman played a significant role in diminishing Robin’s external identity to that of a child.
 Resultantly, Todd attempts to dominate this with his internal identity, “I am the real boy wonder.”
 This portrays Todd’s struggle to escape the shadow of Batman and the first “boy wonder” (Dick Grayson) since he claims he is the “real” one.
 Nonetheless, this creates uncertainty since Robin has to remind himself that he is the “real boy wonder” to avoid succumbing to Batman’s constant claim that he is a “kid.”

 The fluidity of identity is investigated throughout Robin and Batman’s relationship.
 This is highlighted through the rejection of Robin’s sidekick status.
-Robin’s statement, “turned the corner” is a significant metaphorical and literal reference towards how he abandoned Batman.
-This is reinforced through this intertextual reference towards Robin’s rejection of Batman after his resurrection.
+Robin’s statement, “turned the corner” is a significant metaphorical and literal reference to how he abandoned Batman.
+This is reinforced through this intertextual reference toward Robin’s rejection of Batman after his resurrection.

-Batman: Under the Red Hood- Death of Jason Todd
+Batman: Under the Red Hood—The Death of Jason Todd

-‘Kid’ explores the incompetency of Batman’s external identity.
+Kid explores the incompetence of Batman’s external identity.
 The mention of the pressure cooker is a sensory metaphor for the ticking of a time bomb, alluding to the motif of bombs utilised within the Batman comic books.
 To illustrate, Todd’s death came at the mercy of a time bomb, which intertextually references Todd’s death.

-‘Kid’s’ Robin challenges popular perceptions of Batman through deconstructing his superhero façade.
-The persona suggests the unreliability of heroic figures, which is hidden from a child’s perspective is uncovered through maturing.
+Kid’s Robin challenges popular perceptions of Batman by deconstructing his superhero façade.
+The persona suggests the unreliability of heroic figures that is hidden from a child’s perspective is uncovered through maturing.
 Robin highlights the irony of classing Batman as a superhero through mentioning his adulterous affair with a married woman, "holy roll-me-over in-the-clover."
 This suggests that the respect that Robin once held for Batman had been diminished through his moral ambiguity.

 The Batman Theme Song

 The use of bathos challenges Robin’s attempt to escape his external identity.
-The irony in Robin attempting to establish his “taller, harder,” character is that he can only portray his identity through comparing himself to Batman.
-The dependency this creates an anti-climactic environment that contradicts Robin’s establishment as an anti-sidekick persona.
+The irony in Robin attempting to establish his “taller, harder,” character is that he can only portray his identity by comparing himself to Batman.
+This creates an anti-climactic environment that contradicts Robin’s establishment as an anti-sidekick persona.
 Thus, the triviality of Robin’s contrast between himself and Batman detracts from the seriousness of the poem.

-Through interpreting Robin and Batman’s relationship it is clear that the nature of identity is one filled with complexity.
-The locus of Robin’s internal and external identity is thoroughly explored through the term “kid,” “boy wonder” and the inclusion of bathos.
+Through interpreting Robin and Batman’s relationship, it is clear that the nature of identity is one filled with complexity.
+The locus of Robin’s internal and external identity is thoroughly explored through the terms “kid” and “boy wonder” and the inclusion of bathos.
 Batman’s superhero identity is challenged through flaws such as his inability to save Robin.
-‘Kid’ makes it exceedingly clear that the duo’s relationship is made up of complex elements that continues to fascinate the Batman fanbase today.
+Kid makes it exceedingly clear that the duo’s relationship is made up of complex elements that continue to fascinate the Batman fanbase today.